bhrutledge/exploring-venv/slides.md

 ???

 - Might see instructions online for installing to system Python
+- But we don't want to touch system Python
 - Can't use `sudo` on shared hosting
 - venvs usually live in your home directory
 - Install whatever you want